ocicl/LispIndex/README.md

 # LispIndex
-> A structured index of Common Lisp systems, packages, and code examples — organized for semantic search and LLM-assisted discovery.
+> A structured index of Common Lisp systems, packages, and code examples — organized for LLM-assisted discovery.

-This catalog is organized into 48 categories with focused subcategories.
+This catalog contains 1910 libraries organized into 47 categories with focused subcategories.

 ## Quick Navigation